How to clicker train a dog in 4 simple steps

 Having your dog associate the clicker sound with the reward can take as little as 30 minutes.
-But it may take a few weeks for a dog to learn specific behaviors.
-Clicker training can take more or less time, depending on your dog’s temperament, the frequency of training sessions, and the complexity of the behavior you want from your pooch.
+But it may take a few weeks for a dog to learn specific behaviours.
+Clicker training can take more or less time, depending on your dog’s temperament, the frequency of training sessions, and the complexity of the behaviour you want from your pooch.

 Yes, you can adopt the principles of clicker training for deaf dogs.
 Clicker training involves associating a sound (click) to a specific action.
 When training a deaf dog, replace the sound with visual or tactile cues.
 Instead of the clicker, you can tap the dog lightly on their shoulder or show your dog one of your hands and open and close them as their cue.

 Related price guides

 Let's do this!

 It's free and takes only a minute.